-- system infrastructure and operational security, including physical, operational, and cyber-security practices. - (E) References in these procedures to interconnection agreement are to the Small Generator Interconnection Agreement (SGIA). - (II) Pre-application.
-The utility shall designate an employee or office from which information on the application process and on an affected system can be obtained through informal requests from the interconnection customer presenting a proposed project for a specific site.
-The name, telephone number, and e-mail address of such contact employee or office shall be made available on the utility's Internet web site.
-Electric system information for specific locations, feeders, or small areas shall be provided to the interconnection customer upon request and may include relevant system studies, interconnection studies, and other materials useful to an understanding of an interconnection at a particular point on the utility's system, to the extent such provision does not violate confidentiality provisions of prior agreements or critical infrastructure requirements.
-The utility shall comply with reasonable requests for such information unless such information is proprietary or confidential and cannot be provided pursuant to a confidentiality agreement. - (III)Interconnection request.
-The interconnection customer (IC) shall submit its interconnection request to the utility, together with the processing fee or deposit specified in the interconnection request.
-The interconnection request shall be date- and timestamped upon receipt.
-The original date- and time-stamp applied to the interconnection request at the time of its original submission shall be accepted as the qualifying date- and time-stamp for the purposes of any timetable in these procedures.
+- (III)Interconnection request.
+The interconnection customer shall submit its interconnection request to the utility, together with the processing fee or deposit specified in the interconnection request.
+The interconnection request shall be date- and time-stamped upon receipt.
+The original date- and time-stamp applied to the interconnection request at the time of its original submission shall be accepted as the qualifying date- and timestamp for the purposes of any timetable in these procedures.
 The interconnection customer shall be notified of receipt by the utility within three business days of receiving the interconnection request which notification may be to an e-mail address or fax number provided by IC.
 The utility shall notify the interconnection customer within ten business days of the receipt of the interconnection request as to whether the interconnection request is complete or incomplete.
 If the interconnection request is incomplete, the utility shall provide, along with the notice that the interconnection request is incomplete, a written list detailing all information that must be provided to complete the interconnection request.
 The interconnection customer will have ten business days after receipt of the notice to submit the listed information or to request an extension of time to provide such information.
 If the IC does not provide the listed information or a request for an extension of time within the deadline, the interconnection request will be deemed withdrawn.
 An interconnection request will be deemed complete upon submission of the listed information to the utility. - (IV) Modification of the interconnection request.
 Any modification to machine data or equipment configuration or to the interconnection site of the small generating facility not agreed to in writing by the utility and the IC may be deemed a withdrawal of the interconnection request and may require submission of a new interconnection request, unless proper notification of each party by the other and a reasonable time to cure the problems created by the changes are undertaken. - (V) Site control.
-Documentation of site control must be submitted with the interconnection request.
-Site control may be demonstrated through:
+Documentation of site control must be submitted with the interconnection reguest.
+Site control may be demonstrated through: - (A) Ownership of, a leasehold interest in, or a right to develop a site for the purpose of constructing the small generating facility; - (B) An option to purchase or acquire a leasehold site for such purpose; or - (C) An exclusivity or other business relationship between the IC and the entity having the right to sell, lease, or grant the IC the right to possess or occupy a site for such purpose. - (VI) Queue position.
+The utility shall place interconnection requests in a first come, first served order per feeder and per substation based upon the date- and time-stamp of the interconnection request.
+The order of each interconnection request will be used to determine the cost responsibility for the upgrades necessary to accommodate the interconnection.
+At the utility's option, interconnection requests may be studied serially or in clusters for the purpose of the system impact study.